shafeek2112/laravel-api/README.md

 ## API Info & Flow instruction

-Please refer the user manual document for how to use API and the flow instruction
+Please refer the user manual document to use API and to underestand the flow.

 ## Tests